rapidestlime/followsleuth/README.md

 ![alt text](preview.gif)

 ## Future Improvements
-- Use webhook instead of long polling as long polling can be requests intensive (looking into FASTAPI)
+- Use webhook instead of long polling as long polling can be requests intensive (looking into FASTAPI) [Current Status: Successful as of 27/05/2024)]
 - Apache Airflow to run scraper.py
 - Look for alternatives ways or libraries for scraping as Selenium can be slow (looking into Playwright)